simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

         ("OriginResponseLambda", originResponseLambda.Arn :> obj)
         ("ImageBucketPolicy", imageBucketPolicy.Id :> obj) ]
 ```

-In the {{< next-in-section "next part" >}} we will show how to implement and build the Lambda@Edge functions with TypeScript.
+In the {{< next-in-section "next part" >}}, we show how to implement and build the Lambda@Edge functions using TypeScript.

-[^1]: Make sure to use the `BucketRegionalDomainName` property instead of the `BucketDomainName` property when defining the origin.
-Otherwise CloudFront will reroute requests to the bucket domain leaving the origin unaccessible if you are working with a private bucket.
+[^1]: Ensure that you use the `BucketRegionalDomainName` property instead of the `BucketDomainName` property when defining the origin.
+Otherwise, CloudFront redirects requests to the bucket domain and makes the origin unreachable when you work with a private bucket.